redBorder/redborder-documentation/docs/manager/redborder_basics/ch3_web_platform.md

 #### Analytics Area

 *Dashboard*: Provides a summary of events received by a sensor, showing them in different metrics.
-This is the default screen displayed when accessing the RedBorder platform.
+This is the default screen displayed when accessing the Redborder platform.

 ![Dashboard](images/ch03_img004.png)